Astronomers Discover Gigantic Rogue Planet

 The planet also has a beautiful aurora – similar to the aurora borealis here on Earth.
 Despite not having the solar winds that are usually associated with driving the Aurora, many planets like this have such beautiful natural wonders.

-The magnetic field of the planet has been calculated to be at least 200 times stronger than that of Jupiter’s.
+Astronomers have calculated the magnetic field of the alien world to be 200 times stronger than Jupiter’s.
 Scientists are working on a theory to suggest that this is the reason why the cosmic body is able to sustain an aurora.

 “This particular object is exciting because studying its magnetic dynamo mechanisms can give us new insights on how the same type of mechanisms can operate in extrasolar planets – planets beyond our solar system,” said Dr. Kao.